How many screws are needed per sheet of drywall?

 What if building codes in my area don’t cover drywall hanging

 Some municipalities do not require permits or inspections for drywall hanging.
 If that is the case, you can use the principles below to ensure that your drywall is hung in a way that does not lead to unnecessary damage.
-These principles should cover most residential or commercial construction applications that use lightweight, fire-rated, flexible, moisture control, or standard sheets of drywall.
+These principles should cover most residential or commercial construction applications that use lightweight, fire-rated, flexible, moisture-control, or standard sheets of drywall.

-Drywall screws per sheet
+Drywall screws pattern

 Drywall nails per sheet

 If you decide to use drywall adhesive when hanging drywall, you will still need to use screws or fasteners, but not nearly as many.
 A glob of drywall glue should be used at least every 12 inches along the studs and more in areas where you foresee problems with adhesion.
-In practice it is usually best to apply a steady stream of glue along the entire stud to ensure consistent adhesion in every part of the sheet of drywall.
+In practice, it is usually best to apply a steady stream of glue along the entire stud to ensure consistent adhesion in every part of the sheet of drywall.
 You will still need to use the same amount of drywall screws or nails along the perimeter of the sheet as you would without using glue, but you will use much less in the field.

 Other types of drywall

 Most walls are framed with studs every 16 inches.
-However, ceilings on the upper level of a home or on one story houses may have trusses that are laid out every 24 inches.
+However, ceilings on the upper level of a home or in one-story houses may have trusses that are laid out every 24 inches.
 In either case, there will be either 16 or 24 inches between screws that are on different studs rather than the recommended 12 inches.
 This is ok as long as the spacing of fasteners along each stud is adhered to.
 The span between studs should not affect the holding power as much as the spacing between fasteners on each stud.

 Before deciding how many drywall screws or nails to use when hanging drywall, it is best to check local building codes.
 Some municipalities have codes that require more fasteners than what is outlined above.
 If that is the case, you should always follow local building requirements.
 Where municipalities do not comment on this detail, the principles above should help you to install drywall in a way that is secure and helps prevent cracking.